zsoltgyulai94/doc/developer-guide/chapter_4/section_2.md

 > * bison is required to be installed when using homebrew, because the options provided by Apple Developer Tools are incomplete. (for example: missing -W option) The reason is why bison is ?>required to be installed from homebrew is that the -W option is supported only after 2.3.
 > * net-snmp might be needed as well when using homebrew, because the options provided by Apple Developer Tools are bogus a bit.
 The reason is why net-snmp might be required from homebrew is that the by default provided pkgconfig might give back bogus lib and include values.
 > * openssl - since macOS provides LibreSSL by default, you might need to expand the search path of pkg-config to find the freshly installed openSSL, see bellow. (seems it was an issue only with 1.1.x version of openssl)
-> * libdbi and libdbi-drivers are [maintained and updated](https://syslog-macos-testing.gitbook.io/syslog-macos-testing/modules/afsql-1#dependencies) in syslog-ng OSE repositories, use the latest master version from there
+> * libdbi and libdbi-drivers are [maintained and updated][ref:libdbi-update] in syslog-ng OSE repositories, use the latest master version from there
-> * actual state of supported features, and the required dependencies can also be found [here](https://syslog-macos-testing.gitbook.io/syslog-macos-testing).
+> * actual state of supported features, and the required dependencies can also be found [here][ref:macos-support].
 {: .notice}

 #### Preparations

-1. Depending your macOS architecture and version homebrew is using different location for storing its data, so worth using generic references to it, for this, [just follow the instructions](https://mac.install.guide/homebrew/3.html)] during homebrew installastion.
+1. Depending your macOS architecture and version homebrew is using different location for storing its data, so worth using generic references to it, for this, [just follow the instructions][ref:homebrew-install-detailed] during homebrew installation.

    In a nutshell, you either have to use `brew shellenv`, or set manually the env like this